 Don’t be that guy.

-Now for the science bit: carbon dioxide is heavier than oxygen, so it sits at the bottom of your lungs waiting to be expelled.
-By breathing from there, rather than your nose and mouth, you can imbibe a higher ratio of nature’s own sedative, C02 and chill out 100% organic-style.
+Now for the science bit: carbon dioxide is more substantial than oxygen, so it sits at the bottom of your lungs waiting to be expelled.
+By breathing from there, rather than your nose and mouth, you can imbibe a higher ratio of nature’s sedative, C02 and chill out 100% organic-style.

-This technique works like a dream – it actually slows heart rate and switches off nervous sweating – use it whenever you feel jittery in the run up.
+This technique works like a dream – it slows the heart rate and switches off nervous sweating – use it whenever you feel jittery in the run-up.
 The pure mental focus on the process, allied to heightened levels of C02 in the bloodstream, will have you back in total charge of your nerves within 5 minutes.
 You’ll also find it helpful for getting to sleep the night before.

-Before your talk, don’t lock yourself away, quietly doing your own head in.
-Get round the room, introduce yourself, make as many new friends as you can.
-Not only will it help boost the amount of friendly faces in the audience, it’ll warm up your voice, get you in the mood for random questions and take your mind off the challenge ahead.
+Before your talk, don’t lock yourself away, quietly doing your head in.
+Get around the room, introduce yourself, make as many new friends as you can.
+Not only will it help boost the number of friendly faces in the audience, but it’ll also warm up your voice, get you in the mood for random questions and take your mind off the challenge ahead.

-Make sure you agree a five minute call before you go on, so you can sort yourself out.
+Make sure you agree on a five-minute call before you go on so that you can sort yourself out.
 Tell yourself there’s no room for being nervous any more because it’s SHOWTIME BABY…

-Seen 8 Mile?
+Have you seen 8 Mile?
 How Eminem raps in the toilet mirror before he goes on stage?
 I do that too.
-If gangsta rap’s not your thing, sing your fave upbeat song, do some ‘doh-ray-mes’, some ‘she-sells-sea-shells’, get your lips loose and your vocal chords limber…dance around, clap your hands, make sure you get those last drops of nervous energy out in the bathroom beforehand.
+If gangsta rap’s not your thing, sing your fave upbeat song, do some ‘doh-ray-mes’, some ‘she-sells-sea-shells’, get your lips loose and your vocal cords limber…dance around, clap your hands, make sure you get those last drops of nervous energy out in the bathroom beforehand.

-You’ve worked hard and you’re super prepared, both materially and mentally…you’re ready for anything.
-I would wish you luck but you’re not gonna need it.
+You’ve worked hard, and you’re super prepared, both materially and mentally…you’re ready for anything.
+I would wish you luck, but you’re not going to need it.
 Get stuck in.